Kat-David-Mak/testrepo/README.md

 # testrepo

+##Editing the file

-Creating a repo exercise for coursera
+Its a markdown file in this repo